retrofriendz/ZeroTypesHPP/README.md

-# ZeroTypesSFL
+# ZeroTypesHPP

-Single file library version of the ZeroTypes drop-in library
+Truly single file library version of the ZeroTypes drop-in library ZeroTypesSFL, based on the ZeroJSON variant.

+Builds in MSVC2017

+Easily ported to Linux

 Works with C++ 11 to C++ 17 and possibly 19, 20, 21, etc